kathenas/ks-bash-scripts/readme.md

 A collection of **bash** scripts from Kathenas (Phil Wyett).

 All words where not keywords are using UK spelling.
-Please do not submit Pull Requests (PR) requests on for non-UK spelling.
+Please do not submit Pull Requests (PR) requests for non-UK spelling.

 ## Donations